-A borrower (or a successor borrower) or a borrower affiliate that is the holder of a significant direct or indirect ownership interest in a borrower (or a successor borrower) obligated on a mortgage loan in the pool may have a form of organization with a limited term of existence that is scheduled to end before the maturity date of the loan.
-In this case, the borrower may have an incentive to sell the related mortgaged property on or before the organization's termination date.
-In some cases, the prepayment premium period ends at the same time that the limited term of existence ends.
-If the mortgaged property is sold, the mortgage loan may be prepaid or assumed by a new borrower that itself has a limited term of existence or is owned directly or indirectly by a borrower affiliate with a limited term of existence.
-If the mortgage loan is prepaid, its stated principal balance, together with accrued interest, will be distributed to certificateholders.
+A borrower or a borrower affiliate that is the holder of a significant direct or indirect ownership interest in a borrower obligated on a mortgage loan in the pool may have a form of organization with a limited term of existence that is scheduled to end before the maturity date of the loan.
+In this case, the borrower may have an incentive to sell the related mortgaged property on or before the termination date with respect to such borrower or borrower affiliate.
+If the mortgaged property is sold, the mortgage loan may be prepaid or assumed by a new borrower that itself has a limited term of existence or is owned directly or indirectly by an entity with a limited term of existence.
+If a sale results in prepayment of the mortgage loan, its stated principal balance, together with accrued interest, will be distributed to certificateholders.